Are Saunas a Secret Weapon for Healthy, Glowing Skin?

 2. How often should I use a sauna for skin health?

 1–3 times per week is ideal.
-More than that may cause dryness for some skin types.
+Going more than that may cause dryness for some skin types.

 3. Can saunas dry out your skin?

-Yes, if you don’t rehydrate or moisturise afterwards.
+Yes, they can if you don’t rehydrate or moisturize afterward.
 Use nourishing oils or creams post-session.

 4. Should I shower before or after a sauna session?

 Both!
-Shower before to remove makeup or dirt and afterwards to rinse away sweat.
+Shower before to remove makeup or dirt.
+Shower afterward to rinse away sweat.

 5. Is contrast therapy better for the skin than just a sauna?